Thuynh808/Qualys-Quest-Analysis/README.md

 ## Overview

 Qualys is a cloud-based service that provides vulnerability scanning and management.
 In this project, we'll leverage Qualys to perform comprehensive scans on a Windows virtual machine.
 We'll start by installing outdated versions of widely used software, WinRAR and Firefox, to simulate a common security oversight.
-Following the initial scan to assess the vulnerability landscape, we'll analyze the results using pivot tables in Google Sheets.
 The project will then progress through cycles of remediation and rescanning to measure the impact of updates and security improvements.
+We'll use Google Sheets to create pivot tables for a clear view of vulnerabilities, aiding in both remediation and reporting.
 Finally, we'll document the entire process and findings in a detailed report, providing insights into effective vulnerability management practices.

 ## Tools and Resources